reasonwithoutrestraint/site/Blog/AffirmativeAction.md

 My first argument to defend affirmative action is based on an analogy with preferential treatment to prospective students from lower socioeconomic statuses (SES).
 The basic structure for this first argument is based on the following:

-1. We ought to support preferential treatment to low-SES students.
+1. We ought to support preferential treatment based on SES.
-2. If we ought to support preferential treatment to low-SES students, then we also ought to support preferential treatment to URMs.
+2. If we ought to support preferential treatment based on SES, then we also ought to support preferential treatment based on race.
-3. Therefore, we ought to support preferential treatment to URMs.
+3. Therefore, we ought to support preferential treatment based on race.

 I do not believe that a substantial defense of premise 1 is needed.
 The majority of people believe that universities should grant preferential treatment to low-SES students.
 A 2016 Gallup poll shows that [61% of Americans]([https://news.gallup.com/poll/193508/oppose-colleges-considering-race-admissions.aspx](https://news.gallup.com/poll/193508/oppose-colleges-considering-race-admissions.aspx)) believe that a student's economic circumstances be a factor in college admissions.
 Also, a 2018 [Boston-based poll]([https://dailyfreepress.com/2018/09/21/americans-favor-diversity-on-college-campuses-according-to-boston-based-poll/](https://dailyfreepress.com/2018/09/21/americans-favor-diversity-on-college-campuses-according-to-boston-based-poll/)) found that [83% of Americans]([https://www.wgbh.org/news/education/2018/09/16/wgbh-news-higher-education-poll-top-line-data](https://www.wgbh.org/news/education/2018/09/16/wgbh-news-higher-education-poll-top-line-data)) believe that colleges should consider whether a prospective student has overcome hardships such as poverty or health problems in admissions decisions.
 Because the majority of people already agree that we should support preferential treatment for students from low-SES backgrounds, I will not spend time defending premise 1.
 Instead, I will be assuming most people's intuitions are correct here: we ought to support preferential treatment to low-SES students.

 The controversial premise of the argument is premise 2.
 My argument for premise 2 will be as follows.

-* If we ought to support preferential treatment based on SES status and if the justification of this preferential treatment also applies to URMs, then we also ought to support preferential treatment to URMs.
+* If we ought to support preferential treatment based on SES status and if the justification of this preferential treatment also applies to race, then we also ought to support preferential treatment based on race.
-* The justification of preferential treatment to low-SES students also applies to URMs.
+* The justification of preferential treatment based on SES also applies to race.
-* Therefore, if we ought to support preferential treatment to low-SES students, then we also ought to support preferential treatment to URMs.
+* Therefore, if we ought to support preferential treatment based on SES, then we also ought to support preferential treatment based on race.

 Again, I don't think the first premise here requires much support.
 It basically amounts to saying we should treat like cases alike.
 If two behaviors are equally justified, and if we ought to perform one of the behaviors, then we also ought to perform the other.
 I very much doubt anyone rejects this.
 So the conversy is around the second premise: the justification of preferential treatment to low-SES also applies to URMs.
 To evaluate this claim, first we must become determine what is the justification for preferential treatment to low-SES students.

 It seems to me that the justification of preferential treatment to low-SES students is the fact that such students are _disadvantaged_.
 In fact, when people object to affirmative action, rarely do they deny that disadvantaged students should be given preferential treatment.
 Rather, the objection is almost always to propose SES-based preferential treatment as a superior method to account for a student's disadvantage.
 Now, the question is whether URMs are also disadvantaged.
 It seems quite clear to me that they are, and I doubt anyone would seriously deny the disadvantage experienced by URMs (assuming they also grant that low-SES students are disadvantaged).
 Whatever metrics one uses to indicate that low-SES students are disadvantaged (e.g. school quality, single parent households, income, etc.) apply equally well to URMs.
-However, some people deny that this justifies preferential treatment based on race in the
+However, some people deny that this justifies preferential treatment based on race in the in a way that is comparable to SES.
+The

 Now, the rationale to simultaneously support preferential treatment to low-SES students and oppose preferential treatment to URMs is based on the assumption that the disadvantage faced by URMs can be at least mostly eradicated by eradicating their disadvantage to their low-SES status.
 I will argue that this assumption is actually false.
 This undermines the rationale for treating low-SES and URMs differently in this regard.
 This suggests that premise 2 is true: if we ought not oppose preferential treatment to low-SES students because such students are disadvantaged, then we ought not oppose preferential treatment to URMs because such students are disadvantaged.
 Thus, since both premise 1 and premise 2 of the above argument are true, as I will argue, the conclusion of the argument follows: we ought not oppose preferential treatment to URMs because such students are disadvantaged.